julio641742/gnome-shell-extension-reference/REFERENCE.md

 ## messageTray.js
 ![messageTray.js](/media/messagetray.png)
-- FocusGrabber: Grab focus to a notification
+- FocusGrabber: Grab and control the focus for the message tray.
+We need this because the focus acts diferently depending of the siutation for the message tray.
 - NotificationPolicy:
 - NotificationGenericPolicy:
 - NotificationApplicationPolicy: